sanchitdilipjain/aws-layered-vpc-architecture/docs/index.md

-### Introduction to Amazon Layered Virtual Priavte Cloud Architecture
+### Introduction to Amazon Layered Virtual Private Cloud Architecture

 - **1. Overview**
   - This blog describes the basic Seven Layered network architecture.
 The following diagram shows the various components of the architecture; the VPC with two availability zones with several AWS Services, each of which is in place to support the organization within AWS Cloud.